 An Expired Statute of Limitations

-Florida law gives claimants four years to pursue most personal injury claims and only two years for medical malpractice claims.
-These timelimits are known as statutes of limitation.
+Florida law gives claimants two years to pursue most personal injury claims, including medical malpractice claims.
+These time limits are known as statutes of limitations.
 A court will dismiss a case filed after the statute of limitations has expired.

 The damages in an injury case often include medical expenses, lost income, and non-economic damages, like pain and suffering.
 If you required minimal medical treatment and recovered quickly, your damages might not justify the time and expense of a lawsuit.